OWASP/owasp-mastg/Document/0x06c-Reverse-Engineering-and-Tampering.md

 #### Emulation-based Analysis

-Emulation is imitation of a certain computer platform or program on another platform or program.
-The software or hardware performing this imitation is called an _emulator_.
-Emulator provides a much cheaper alternatives to an actual device, where a user can manipulate it without worrying about damaging the device.
-As discussed in "[Emulation-based analysis](0x05c-reverse-engineering-and-tampering#emulation-based-analysis "Emulation-based analysis")" section, there are multiple emulators available for Android, but unlike Android, for iOS practically there are practically no viable emulators available.

 ##### iOS Simulator

 Apple provides a simulator app within Xcode which provides a _real iOS device looking_ user interface for iPhone, iPad or Apple Watch.
 It allows you to rapidly prototype and test debug builds of your applications during the development process, but actually **it is not an emulator**.